Graduate degree: marketing subprogram for the Ph.D. in business administration

 MKTG:9165 Digital Marketing Analytics 3 s.h.

-Comprehensive look at how companies use digital marketing and analytics to create value for their customers; overview of current analytic tools and technologies used in digital marketing; introduction to JMP, state-of-the-art and visually stunning software; strategic applications of marketing analytics; applications using cases from B2C, B2B, and services marketing contexts.
-Prerequisites: MBA:8150 and MBA:8110.
+Comprehensive introduction to current analytic tools and technologies used in digital marketing; hands-on analyses with JMP, a state-of-the-art visually stunning data analysis software; strategic applications of marketing analytics to data from B2C and B2B cases.
+Prerequisites: (MBA:8150 or MSCI:9100 or BAIS:9100) and MBA:8110.

 MKTG:9170 Business to Business Marketing 3 s.h.